 While having some type of heavy-duty power equipment would make the job a lot quicker, the reality of the situation is not everybody can afford to rent or buy heavy-duty equipment for a job they may only do one time at their current property.
 And by the way, kudos to you for wanting to get down n’ dirty to get the job done!

 POWER TIP FOR BEGINNERS: Before you start grading and leveling your lawn, it’s best to make sure the ground is easy to work with.
 Using a tiller/cultivator to get the ground nice and soft is going to make your job so much easier down the road.
+(Make sure to see the best tillers for breaking new ground that I recommend.)

-Two of our favorite tillers can be found below (available on Amazon):
+Also, two of our favorite tillers can be found below (available on Amazon):

 Not sure what other tools you’re going to need for this job?
 Check out our “recommended tools” list below